 Prevention is Key.
 From PPOs to Internet safety plans for children, you can take steps to be prepared and prevent crimes from happening to you and your family.

-Adult and Family Court docket week of October 20 2014
+Adult and Family Court Docket for week of November 24, 2014

 Who do you think is going to win the big football game tonight --- Harrison or Clare?